-When does the lamp light up or flash (3)
+When does the warning lamp (switch on or flash?

 - On switching the ignition on, it lights up for about two seconds to carry out a function control. - The warning lamp will start flashing when the vehicle is moving if the ESP or the TCS is activated. - .
 It will light up continuously if there is a malfunction in the ESP.